Jbleezy/BO1-Reimagined/README.md

 ### Wonder Weapons

 ### Ray Gun
+* Ammo now gets added to the clip at the same time that it does in the reload animation
 * Unupgraded: impact damage - 2500, max explosion damage - 2500, min explosion damage - 1250
 * Upgraded: impact damage - 3000, max explosion damage - 3000, min explosion damage - 1250
 * Always makes crawlers on first damage on an enemy